 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-Its blower uses propane or natural gas, or oil to create heat for the furnace, while electricity powers the cooling components in an all-electric unit.
+The blower is powered by propane or natural gas, or oil to create heat for the furnace.
+Meanwhile, electricity powers the cooling components in an all-electric unit.

-Each room has vents (or registers).
-They are situated on the ceiling or walls, or on floors.
-If possible, keep them open to ensure air flows properly throughout your home.
+Vents (or registers) are found in the ceiling, wall or floor of each room.
+If possible, keep them open to ensure that air circulation is properly distributed throughout your home.

 Thermostat

-A thermostat is among the most important parts of your HVAC system.
-It regulates your home’s temperature by switching off and on the compressor and fan to attain a certain temperature, and it also switches on the air exchanger to help pull fresh, outside air into your home while venting stale, indoor air through your ductwork.
+A thermostat is one of the most vital components of your HVAC system.
+It regulates your home’s temperature by switching off and on the compressor and fan to achieve a specific temperature.
+It also turns on the air exchanger in order to draw fresh air from outside into your home, while venting old, indoor air out through your ductwork.

-The majority of thermostats are digital, although some older models still exist.
-Digital thermostats are controlled by the thermistor.
-The device is made of metals that alter resistance as temperatures change.
-The thermistor is connected a microcontroller that converts the changing resistance into the temperature reading.
-Thermostats come in a range of models including programmable and intelligent thermostats that let you monitor your home energy consumption and make adjustments.
+The majority of thermostats are digital.
+However, older models do exist.
+Digital thermostats are controlled by a thermostat.
+The device is made of metals that alter resistance when the temperature changes.
+The thermistor, connected to a control unit, converts the resistance change into a temperature.
+Thermostats are available in range of models including programmable and intelligent thermostats that allow you to track your home’s energy usage and adjust it accordingly.

-Thermostats are located on the interior walls of your home, typically in rooms that are used the most.
-The location of a thermostat in your home could affect its accuracy.
-A thermostat located in direct sunlight, for instance, may show a higher temperature than the actual temperature of the room.
-This could cause your system to operate more or less.
-If your thermostat isn’t working correctly, try resetting it, but if this does not solve the issue, you should call an AC technician for assistance.
+Thermostats are installed on the walls of your home, typically in rooms where they are used the most.
+The location of a thermostat inside your home could affect its accuracy.
+A thermostat that is placed in direct sunlight, for instance it could display more heat than the actual room temperature.
+This could cause your system to run more or less.
+If your thermostat isn’t working correctly, try resetting it, but if this does not resolve the issue it is recommended to contact an AC technician for help.

-You should consider a programmable thermostat if you are replacing your current thermostat.
-You’ll save money on energy bills.
-A programmable thermostat will automatically adjust the temperature of your home according to your schedule instead of having to manually manipulate your HVAC system on a daily basis.
-It is also advisable to see if there is an energy-efficient model, like one that’s ENERGY STAR certified or energy-efficient.
+Consider a programmable thermostat when you are replacing your current thermostat.
+You will reduce your energy costs.
+A thermostat that can be programmed will automatically adjust the temperature of your home according to your preferences, rather than needing you to manually operate your HVAC system on a daily basis.
+It’s also worth a look to determine if you can locate an alternative that will offer you even more savings on energy, like an energy-efficient or ENERGY A STAR-certified thermostat.

 Condenser

-When your air conditioning isn’t functioning as efficiently as it is supposed to one of the most frequent causes is your condenser.
-The condenser unit is comprised of a variety of components that must be working in sync for the unit to work.
-If any of these components are damaged or worn out, the whole system could be affected.
-The most frequent issues in the condenser are malfunctioning control board or leaks of refrigerant.
+Condensers are typically the culprit when your air conditioner isn’t performing properly.
+The condenser is made up of several parts that must work together to function.
+If any of these components become damaged or wear out, the whole system could be affected.
+The most frequent issues in the condenser include a malfunctioning control board or leaks of refrigerant.

-The refrigerant gas produced by the compressor is pushed into the condenser, where a fan blows cool outside air over the coils.
-This helps the refrigerant get cool and transform into a liquid state.
-The low-pressure liquid that has been cooled moves back into the evaporator where it continues the cooling process.
-The cycle is repeated until it reaches the temperature you want for your home or office.
+The compressor moves the refrigerant into the condenser which is where a fan blows cooled outside air over the coils.
+This helps the refrigerant reduce its temperature and then transform into a liquid state.
+The liquid that is cooled is redirected back to the evaporator where it continues the cooling process.
+The cycle is repeated until the temperature you want in your home or business is achieved.

-To ensure that your condenser runs properly, you should ensure that the area around it is free of debris.
-Leaves, twigs, grass, and other debris can be taken into the unit by the condenser fan and result in clogs that can hinder the operation of the cooling system.
-It’s important to keep bushes and trees trimmed to ensure that they don’t get on the unit.
-This will help to minimize the risk that branches, berries, or nuts will fall and clog the system.
-Keeping your condenser free from debris can add two or three years to the life of your AC system.
+To ensure that your condenser is operating efficiently, make sure that the area around it is clear of debris.
+The condenser’s fan could draw leaves, twigs, and other debris into the unit, creating obstructions and hindering the cooling system from functioning effectively.
+It is recommended to keep trees and bushes in good shape to ensure that they don’t get on the unit.
+This will reduce the possibility that berries, branches, or nuts could fall and block the system.
+Cleaning your condenser of debris can add an additional 1-2 years to the life of your AC system.

 Evaporator

-The evaporator is the part that moves warm air into your home.
-It is made of a string of tubing that is u-shaped and placed into panels.
-The coils are blown by air from the blower.
-This draws heat from the indoor air and then transfers it to the refrigerant.
-The refrigerant’s liquid is converted into a gas, then circulated throughout the cooling system in order to cool the indoor air.
+The evaporator is the component that moves warm air into your home.
+It is made up of a series of tubing that is shaped like a U and then placed into panels.
+Air from the blower fans is blown through these coils.
+This draws heat from indoor air and then transfers it to the refrigerant.
+The refrigerant liquid is transformed into a gas and circulated throughout the cooling system in order to cool the indoor air.

-The thermodynamic law states that heat is transferred from colder to warmer objects.
-When the evaporator operates correctly, the energy of heat is transferred from the warm refrigerant to the cold air.
-This causes the refrigerant to boil or evaporate into gas.
-During this process the latent heat (which is not measurable with a thermometer) is transferred from the air to the refrigerant.
+The law of thermodynamics states that heat is transferred from colder to warmer objects.
+When the evaporator operates properly, the energy is transferred from the warm refrigerant to the cold air.
+This causes the refrigerant gas to boil or evaporate.
+In this process, the latent heat (which cannot be measured with a thermometer) is transferred from the air to the refrigerant.

-The coils are designed with specific shapes that improve heat transfer.
-These are known as fins, and increase the surface area to help in the transfer of heat.
-Certain evaporators are constructed with copper while others make use of aluminum, with each material having its own set of advantages.
+These coils are designed with specialized structures that improve the transfer of heat.
+These are also known as fins, and they expand the surface area to help in the transfer of heat.
+Copper and aluminum are both used to build some evaporators, each having distinct advantages.

-An evaporator that has a buildup of organic growth is prone to problems.
-This can be the result of mold or mildew.
-If this occurs, the bacterium may produce a sour smell that will spread throughout the home.
-This can cause discomfort.
+One of the most common problems with evaporators is an accumulation of organic growth.
+This could be caused by mildew or even mold.
+If this occurs, the bacterium may produce a sour smell that can spread throughout the house.
+This could cause discomfort.

-To avoid these issues, it’s crucial to choose an evaporator that is easily cleaned and maintained.
-When selecting an evaporator it is important to also consider the working environment.
-Some evaporators are built to stand up to harsh conditions, while others work well in moderate ones.
-Lastly, you will want to make sure your evaporator has a solid guarantee that will safeguard your investment.
+It is crucial to choose an evaporator that can be easily maintained and cleaned.
+It is also recommended to consider the working environment when selecting an evaporator.
+Certain evaporators are designed to stand up to harsh conditions, while others can be used in moderate ones.
+Also, you’ll want to make sure your evaporator is covered by a solid warranty that will safeguard your investment.

 Fan

-The fan that blows air in your HVAC system circulates cold or hot air in your home until you reach the thermostat setting.
+The fan that blows air in your HVAC system circulates hot or cold air in your home until you get to the temperature you want.
 The fan can be on auto or constant.
-We suggest keeping the fan on constant to maximize efficiency and save money on your electric bills.
-We can replace the motor of the fan if it is constantly running.
-The new ECM motor is 70 percent more energy efficient than the older PSC motors.
-It will pay for itself over the lifetime of the unit.
+We recommend that you keep the fan running continuously to maximize efficiency and save money on your electric bills.
+If your system’s fan keeps running, we can replace it with a brand new ECM blower motor that is up to 70 percent more efficient than older PSC motors and pays for itself in savings over the lifetime of the unit.

 Filter

-The filter is used to circulate the air in the home before it is heated or cooled.
-It removes impurities and keeps dust and pet dander from getting into the system and contaminating the internal components.
-It also shields family members from diseases spread by tiny pathogens that float in the air.
-It also ensures that the system functions efficiently.
-A dirty filter makes the system work harder and could cause it to overheat or even breakdown.
+The filter is used to circulate air throughout the house before it is heated or cool.
+It filters out impurities and stops dust and pet dander from entering the system and contaminating the internal components.
+It protects the family from illness spread by airborne pathogens.
+It also ensures the system is operating efficiently.
+A dirty filter makes the system work harder and can cause it to overheat or even to fail.

-Homeowners should replace their filters on a regular basis each 30 or 90 days, based on the directions on the label.
-If a homeowner isn’t certain what type of filter they require, they should consult an HVAC professional.
-A professional can help homeowners select the appropriate filter for their home depending on factors such as the climate, the frequency they use their system and even personal factors such as whether there are smokers or allergy sufferers in the home.
+Homeowners should replace their filters on a regular basis at least every 30 days or 90 days, based on the directions on the label.
+If a homeowner isn’t certain which kind of filter they should use, they should consult an HVAC professional.
+A professional can assist homeowners select the appropriate filter for their home depending on factors such as climate, how often they use their system and even personal preferences, for instance, whether there are allergy sufferers living in the home.

-The filter is located in the return air duct or in some cases, the blower compartment of the furnace.
-The return air duct is usually situated on the ceiling, wall or floor, or in the in the utility closet.
-It usually has a large grille made of metal that covers the filters.
-The filter should be easily accessible to homeowners and service technicians in order to facilitate cleaning and replacement.
+The filter is located in the return air duct or in some cases the blower compartment, of the furnace.
+The return air duct can be located on the wall, floor or ceiling, or even in the storage closets, and it usually has a large, metal grate that is covered by the filter.
+The filter should be easily accessible for homeowners and service technicians in order to facilitate cleaning and replacement.

-Filters are rated according to their MERV rating (Minimum Effectiveness Reporting Value) which indicates how well they can capture different sizes of particles.
-A filter with a low MERV will be able to filter larger particles such as dust mites and pet dander but not fine allergens or germs.
-High-MERV filters, on the other hand, can catch many different contaminants without limiting airflow.
+Filters are assessed based on the MERV (Minimum Efficiency Reporting Value) rating, which reveals how effective they are at taking in different sizes of particles.
+A filter with a low MERV can take on larger contaminants like pet dander or dust mites but not fine allergens or germs.
+High-MERV filters can snag many kinds of contaminants while not affecting normal airflow.

 Explore More